mozilla-l10n/localizer-documentation/misc/community-marketing-kit.md

 If you do not have resources in tools or talents to create your own images, you can do two things:

 * Check to see if what you need is already available at [OpenDesign github repository](https://github.com/mozilla/OpenDesign/tree/master/2017).
-We will add more images and templates over time
+We will add more images and templates over time.
-* Click through some of the open and closed issues to see the kind of work the team has covered
+* Click through some of the open and closed issues to see the kind of work the team has covered.
 * If you don’t find what you need or you want to have a customized one, here are the steps:

   * File [an issue](https://github.com/mozilla/OpenDesign/issues) to the OpenDesign team
-  * Specify your need: image, logo, with text, with localized text, your purpose
+  * Specify your need: image, logo, with text, with localized text, your purpose.
-  * Size and color
+  * Specify size and color.
-  * Deadline
+  * State the deadline.
-  * A few reiterations will take place before the team hands over the finished work to you
+  * The team delivers the finished work to you after a few reiterations.

 ## Spreading the words

 Here are a few channels to spread the words of the new Firefox launch.
 The followings are mere suggestions.
 They may or may not be applicable or appropriate for every market.

-* Social media: Instagram, Facebook, Twitter, Blogs, major local brand social media
+* Social media: Instagram, Facebook, Twitter, Blogs, major local brand social media.
-* Community: organize meetup, attend other tech meetups, be a speaker
+* Community: organize meetup, attend other tech meetups, be a speaker.
-* Organization: team up with other tech non-profit or open source organizations, schools, universities, and libraries to discuss web or tech literacy); bulletin board
+* Organization: team up with other tech non-profit or open source organizations, schools, universities, and libraries to discuss web or tech literacy); bulletin board.
 * Mozilla: [Mozillagram](https://www.instagram.com/mozillagram/) will share photos from events.
-Below is the process to get your photo published:
+Below is the process to get your photos published:

-  * Email request a week in advance to [Sierra Read](sreed@mozilla.com), in charge of social media
+  * Email request a week in advance to [Sierra Read](sreed@mozilla.com), in charge of social media.
   * Once the community lead is granted access, the person or the group is allowed to take over the account for a few days at a time.
-During this time period, they have direct access and are responsible for posting.
+During this period, they have direct access and are responsible for posting.

 * With advance planning, Snippets team will push localized snippets outside of the regularly supported locales.
 [Check out the process](https://github.com/mozilla-l10n/localizer-documentation/blob/master/webprojects/snippets/snippets.md) in getting one published.
-* Mozilla l10n blog, monthly report
+* Mozilla l10n blog, monthly report.

 ## Guidelines to organizing events

 Large events are not scalable due to limited budget.
 Here are a few things to keep in mind when organizing a local event:

 * To organize an event, reach out to your local Reps (not the Reps program).
-The Reps are experienced in organizing events, especially the logistics
+The Reps are experienced in organizing events, especially the logistics.
 * To fund the event, send request to the l10n team in advance.
-The l10n team will set aside a small budget for it
+The l10n team will set aside a small budget for it.
 * For new locale launch, in addition to the above steps:

-  * L10n team will send swags (pens, stickers) for the events
+  * L10n team will send swags (pens, stickers) for the events.
-  * L10n team will send t-shirts to the community localizers
+  * L10n team will send t-shirts to the community localizers.